spacemakerai/forma-extensions-samples/masterclass/readme.md

 ## Code Session: Projects (60m)

  - Bring your own project, we'll help out
+ - Using sun and noise grids to place elements in the scene
  - Connecting geometry generation with instant noise/wind analysis
- - Using sun and noise grids to place elements in the scene
- - Combining noise, sun and user written analses (e.g. steepness) and doing slider logic like outdoor area
+ - Combining noise, sun and user written analyses (e.g. steepness) and doing slider logic like outdoor area